 If you have pain, you may be able to take a pain medication to relieve it.
 Follow your healthcare provider’s instructions.
 Call your healthcare provider if you still have pain after taking the medication.

-After 24 hours, you can remove the bandage and shower.
-Wash your incision site gently with soap and water.
-Rinse your skin well and pat it dry with a soft, clean towel.
+After 24 hours, you can remove your bandage and shower.
+Wash the area gently with soap and water.
+Rinse your skin well.
+After your shower, pat your skin dry with a soft, clean towel.
 You don’t need to put on another bandage.

 - You can go back to your regular diet after your procedure.

-- Don’t lift anything heavier than 10 pounds (4.5 kilograms) for 2 weeks.
+- Don’t lift anything heavier than 10 pounds (4.5 kilograms) for 3 days.

-Call Your Healthcare Provider if You Have:
+When to Call Your Healthcare Provider

-- A temperature of 100.4 °F (38.0 °C) or higher
+- A fever of 100.4 °F (38.0 °C) or higher

 - Pain that doesn’t get better with medication